 Foreign government procurement markets are worth hundreds of billions of dollars annually and offer significant potential opportunities for Canadian exporters.
 Government procurement obligations in international trade agreements help to ensure that Canadian suppliers of goods and services are treated in an open, transparent and non-discriminatory manner when they sell to governments outside of Canada.
 In addition to suppliers, open procurement markets benefit governments and taxpayers by increasing competition, widening the choice of goods and services available and, importantly, lowering costs.

 Government Procurement Agreements

 Canada is working on a number of fronts to improve and secure government procurement market access for Canadian suppliers.
 Several agreements are already in place that benefit Canadian suppliers.
 These include:

-- The WTO Agreement on Government Procurement: The primary plurilateral instrument guaranteeing access for Canadian suppliers to a number of important government procurement markets.
-Access the text of the agreement and information on working groups.
+- The Revised WTO Agreement on Government Procurement (GPA): The primary plurilateral instrument guaranteeing access for Canadian suppliers to a number of important government procurement markets.
+Access the text of the agreement, the latest list of Parties and background information.

 - North American Free Trade Agreement (NAFTA) Chapter 10 - Government Procurement

-- Canada - Chile Free Trade Agreement (CCFTA) Chapter K bis - Government Procurement
+- Canada - Chile Free Trade Agreement, Chapter K bis - Government Procurement

 - Canada - Peru Free Trade Agreement, Chapter 14 - Government Procurement